It is a polyvalent mechanical bacterial lysate (LBMP).

 Over the past 20 years, the efficacy of bacterial lysates as immunostimulating agents has become the focus of many clinical trials.

-The goal of these studies was to understand and evaluate the ability of these types of treatments to create a powerful immune system response against microbial infections, ultimately leading to a reduction in their number.
+The goal of these studies was to understand and evaluate the ability of these types of treatments to create a robust immune system response against microbial infections, ultimately leading to a reduction in their number.

-These studies are quite heterogeneous.
+These studies are pretty heterogeneous.

 There are many differences between enrollees regarding their age (pediatric versus adult patients) and their conditions, including recurrent upper and lower airway infections, acute and chronic bronchitis, rhinosinusitis, and chronic obstructive pulmonary disease.